sybrew/the-seo-framework/readme.txt

 The SEO Framework ranks your website distinctively by enabling breadcrumbs for Google Search via structured data.
 It also automatically generates titles and descriptions according to Google's guidelines and quickly helps search engines find the website's latest changes via the built-in optimized sitemap.

 * **It makes social sharing easy.**
 The SEO Framework automatically supports and allows you to further tailor the Open Graph, Facebook, and Twitter Cards protocols.
-It helps your posts stand out when they're shared on various social networks, including Pinterest, Discord, and Whatsapp.
+It helps your posts stand out when they're shared on various social networks, including Pinterest, Discord, and WhatsApp.

 * **It feels more than accessible.**
 We handpicked our color scheme so that people with any medically recognized color-vision deficiency can distinguish the guidelines set by search engines.
 We also implemented full keyboard-navigation and screen-reader support.